Understanding Malcolm! - some concepts and how to use the product

 Core Components of Malcolm!

-Malcolm! currently has two core components: Malcolm!
+Malcolm! has two core content components: Malcolm!
 FAQ and Malcolm!
 Workflow.

 Malcolm!
-FAQ is all about answering your user's questions.
+FAQ is all about answering your user's questions and/or providing information (eg a how-to or a policy).

 Malcolm!
 Workflow is all about taking your users through tasks or procedures.